-During the three months ended June 30, 2019, 67,418 shares with performance conditions vested.
+During the three months ended September 30, 2019, no shares with performance conditions vested.
+During the nine months ended September 30, 2019, 67,418 shares with performance conditions vested.
 The awards were subject to two vesting criteria: (i) a time-based service criterion, and (ii) a performance criterion of an initial public offering, which were met in connection with our June 20, 2019 IPO.
 The Company recognized \$0.3 million of stock-based compensation expense for all such awards.
+During the three and nine months ended September 30, 2018, no shares with performance conditions vested and no stock-based compensation expense was recognized related to shares with performance conditions.